Magic Kingdom for Solo Travelers

 Making The Most of Being Solo

-Visit Fantasyland late in the evening.
-During the day, it is overrun with small children, with long lines and extremely crowded paths.
-By night, the land takes on an almost surreal luster and the wait times will be drastically diminished.
 Though Fantasyland may seem to be an area solely for children, the classic dark rides are extremely well done, and definitely worth a visit.
-You can watch the Wishes fireworks from Fantasyland, for a completely different perspective.
+You can watch the Enchantment fireworks from Fantasyland, for a completely different perspective.
 From this side of the castle, you are up close and personal with pyrotechnics in every direction.
 This is a great place to meet other pyrotechnic buffs as well.

-Character meals are often booked far in advance.
-However, cancellations do occur, and the smaller your party, the more likely that you can be accommodated as a walk-in.
-Be sure to ask at the Crystal Palace, home to the Pooh and Friends character meals.
-The food is excellent, and the characters go out of their way to interact with adults, particularly singles, as well as children.
+Main Street USA is a wonderful place to shop and dine.
+Speaking of dining, if you are a character fan, try character dining.
+Be sure to check out the Crystal Palace, home to the Pooh and Friends character meals.
+The food is excellent, and the characters go out of their way to interact with adults as well as children.

 No matter how you decide to spend your day, from thrill rides to shops, the Magic Kingdom is an excellent choice for solo travelers.
-Friendly Cast Members and fellow guests, exciting rides, and Broadway quality shows ensure that your day will be memorable and fun.
+Friendly Cast Members and exciting rides ensure that your day will be memorable and fun.